M6 gun motor carriage

-The 37 mm Gun Motor Carriage M6, also known as M6 Fargo, and under the manufacturer (Dodge)'s designation WC55, was a modified Dodge WC52 light truck mounting a light anti-tank gun.
+The 37 mm gun motor carriage M6, also known as M6 Fargo, and under the manufacturer (Dodge)'s designation WC55, was a modified Dodge WC52 light truck mounting a light anti-tank gun.
 It was used by the United States Army for infantry support and as a mobile anti-tank gun.
 It operated from late 1942 to January 1945 in the Mediterranean, European, and Pacific theaters of World War II.
 The M6 saw limited use during the war, and was poorly suited to modern warfare as it was unarmored and was armed with a too small caliber gun.
 Being required to back into firing positions rather than forward firing proved to be a deficiency.

 Description

-The 37 mm Gun Motor Carriage (GMC) M6 was a modified 3/4-ton 4x4 Dodge WC52 truck with a rear-facing 37 mm M3 gun mounted in its bed (portee) and designated WC55.
-The gun was normally fired to the rear — it could not be fully depressed when pointed to the front of the vehicle due to blast effects on the crew and vehicle windshield.
+The 37 mm GMC M6 was a modified 3/4-ton 4x4 Dodge WC52 truck with a rear-facing 37 mm M3 gun mounted in its bed (portee) and designated WC55.
+The gun was normally fired to the rear – it could not be fully depressed when pointed to the front of the vehicle due to blast effects on the crew and vehicle windshield.
 The gun fired M74 Armor Piercing (AP) Shot that could penetrate 1.4 in of armor at 500 yd.
 Other ammunition carried throughout its service life included the Armor Piercing Capped (APC) M51 Projectile (which could penetrate 2.4 in of armor at 500 yd), and the High Explosive (HE) M63 Projectile.
 Eighty rounds of 37 mm ammunition were carried aboard.

 The crew-members were equipped with personal weapons for self-defense.